 Undulax

 Undulax generates cryptographic keys by harvesting randomness from the live internet.
-It fetches data from eight different high-traffic websites, measures tiny timing variations in the responses, and feeds that unpredictable noise into animated lava lamp simulations.
-The constantly shifting patterns of the lamps are combined to produce secure random keys that cannot be predicted or reproduced.
+It continuously fetches data from eight high-traffic websites, measures tiny timing variations in each response, and uses that unpredictable noise to drive eight animated lava lamp simulations — one per site.
+Each lamp develops its own permanent visual character and moves entirely on the server, powered by real entropy.
+The shifting blob patterns are cryptographically combined to produce keys that cannot be predicted or reproduced, in your choice of format: standard hex, UUID v4, WireGuard private key, or JWT secret.

 © Competitive Advantage Research